Code of Ethics: Adopted June 4, 2018

 - Working to ensure a workplace environment that is free from harassment.

-The professional educator promotes effective and appropriate relationships with employers by:
+C. The professional educator promotes effective and appropriate relationships with the community and other stakeholders by:

 - Advocating for policies and laws that the educator supports as promoting the education and well-being of students and families;

 - Collaborating with community agencies, organizations, and individuals in order to advance students’ best interests without regard to personal reward or remuneration; and

 - Maintaining the highest professional standards of accuracy, honesty, and appropriate disclosure of information when representing the school or district within the community and in public communications.